 As the human body is more than 60% water, it’s very important to know that consuming purified water is essential to your well being.

 Now whether you drink clean water from the tap, from store-brought bottles, boiled water or water purified with bleach doesn’t matter that much.
 What matters is that the water you drink is clean and healthy.

 Before using any bleach for purifying, please be sure that the bleach you are using does not contain perfumes or any other additives.
 It should only contain sodium hypochlorite.
 Perfumes and additives can be toxic and may cause really serious health problems.

 Although you don’t need to trash the old one, it’s not best that you take it with you on your camping trip.
-It might be best to keep it at home and use for cleaning around your home, such as your bathroom and kitchen sinks.
+It might be best to keep it at home and use for cleaning around your home instead as for purifying water for drinking.

-If you have some tips or personal experiences with purifying water, no matter if they are good or bad, feel free to share with us in the comments below.
+If you have some extra tips or personal experiences with purifying water, no matter if they are good or bad, feel free to share with us in the comments below.

 Daniel is a gear freak when it comes to hiking, climbing and camping.
 He went to REI Outdoor School to meet new people and learn best practices.
 Don’t even try to argue with him about the latest backpack or ice axe, he tried most of them.
 Daniel’s dream is to climb Mount Everest.

 6 thoughts on “How to Purify Water with Bleach: Easy-to-Follow Guide”

 This is amazing.
 Kudos to you for sharing this important article.
 I will surely take note of the tips you mentioned since you’ll never know what might happen in case of emergencies.
 We really need to be more knowledgeable about these kinds of survival tips.
 Will definitely share this around.